bwsw/cloudstack-ui/docs/source/CSUI-Images.rst

 - OS families;
 - Types of templates/ISO:

-  - My - for user's templates or ISOs,
+  - My - for user's templates or ISOs (Private),
   - Featured - for templates marked by an Administrator as most prominent for users to select,
   - Community - for templates accessible to all users of this CloudStack installation (Public);